 Public records show in person voter fraud is virtually nonexistent or to put it another way, there isn’t overwhelming data to support voter fraud.
 In a study conducted by News 21 using analysis gathered since 2000, there were 2,068 alleged election-fraud cases.
 Out of the hundreds of millions of ballots cast and we are talking close to 700 million ballots, there were only 633 confirmed incidents of fraud.
 The analysis from the News 21 studies concluded “while fraud has occurred, the rate is infinitesimal."
 In another study by The Brennan Center for Justice, it states, “allegations of widespread fraud by malevolent voters are easy to make, but often prove to be inaccurate."

-The GOP’s attempt at claiming fraud at the polls is nothing more than a tactic to keep minorities from the polls, plain and simple.
-False claims of voter fraud, limiting the amount of early voting days, and a myriad of other tactics geared to impede a particular demographic doesn’t make for fairness at the voting booth.
+The GOP’s attempt at claiming fraud at the polls is nothing more than a tactic to keep minorities, the poor and young people from the polls, plain and simple.
+False claims of voter fraud, limiting the amount of early voting days, eliminating polling places and a myriad of other tactics geared to impede a particular demographic doesn’t sound all that democratic.
 It’s hypocritical for Conservatives to lecture on the importance for free and fair elections aboard but practice stifling the vote from Americans at home.